About lasers

-Main advantages of CO2 laser surgery: Main advantages of selective photothermolysis lasers:
+Main advantages of CO2 laser surgery:

 • Sealing of lymphatic vessels theoretically reduces the risk of dissemination from potentially malignant cells.
 Absent or diminished post-operative pain (due to sealing of nerve endings, absence of inflammation, little swelling and little drainage).